NREL/OpenStudio-resources/doc/Instructions_Docker.md

 2. We will use mysys to be able to use bash.
 The easiest is to just rely on Git bash (mysysGit) since you probably already have it.
 If you have Git bash (MinGW), open that.
 If not go to [git-scm](https://git-scm.com/downloads) and install it.
-Make sure you install command line utilities. cd to your directory, then you can launch either of the scripts like above and it should hopefully work.
+Make sure you install command line utilities. cd to your directory, then you can launch either of the scripts like above and it should work.

 ### Optional: Configuring MinTTY on Windows